 A transformation, by contrast, uses the move to S/4HANA as an opportunity to rethink and advance how the business operates — redesigning processes, data usage, security models, and user experience to fully benefit from the platform’s capabilities.

 The distinction matters.
-That’s because of an age-old rule in project delivery: fast, cheap or good (also known as time, cost or quality.)
+That’s because of an age-old rule in project delivery: fast, cheap, or good (time, cost, or quality).
 You can only choose two.
-While Systems Integrators (SIs) offer templated conversions optimized for speed (fast) and cost (cheap), they often deliver little more than a technically compliant system, falling short of delivering meaningful (good) business change.
+While systems integrators offer templated conversions optimized for speed and cost, they often deliver little more than a technically compliant system, falling short of meaningful business change.

 In other words, the system moves forward — but the business stays largely the same.
 In this blog, we’ll explore what you should consider to enable your S/4HANA migration to deliver real transformation.